 Proton AG has always been engaged in research as a legacy of our scientific past.
-Whether it’s designing open source cryptographic libraries, modernizing existing standards, or developing new standards, research and development has always comprised a large fraction of our expenditures.
+Whether it’s designing open source cryptographic libraries(new window), modernizing existing standards, or developing new standards, research and development has always comprised a large fraction of our expenditures.
 We are glad to announce that the European Commission’s Horizon 2020(new window) program, which has distributed nearly €80 billion across Europe to encourage scientific research and technological innovation, has recognized our contributions to the European economy and will be granting us €2 million to further our mission.

 Switzerland, despite being outside of the EU, qualifies for Horizon 2020 funding because of bilateral agreements between Switzerland and the EU.
 The EU has always represented an integral part of our community, accounting for approximately 40% of Proton Mail users.
 It is also a core part of who we are: outside of our headquarters in Switzerland, 20% of our workforce is based in our offices in Czech Republic and Lithuania, and EU citizens collectively represent approximately half of our workforce.